Home · Pricing

 What about emergency support?

 Emergency support is handled separately and priced higher to discourage reliance on reactive operations as a default model.
-It is limited to short-term stabilization and does not establish ongoing responsibility without a separate Audit and onboarding phase.
+It is limited to short-term stabilization and does not establish ongoing responsibility without a separate audit and onboarding phase.

 Are discounts available?